Kevin-Arias/Language-CheatSheet/README.md

 ## PYTHON
 - [Basic Python](#basic-python) : Learn basic Python concepts and syntax
+- [Python Data Structures] (#python-data-structures) : Different kinds of data structures that can be used in Python

 ### Basic Python
 All python files are saved ending in .py